Investigative Grand Jury FAQ

 What is the primary responsibility of an Investigative Grand Jury?

-A report to the public, if issued by the jury, may contain recommendations for government accountability and efficiency.
+A report to the public, if issued by the grand jury, may contain recommendations for government accountability and efficiency.

 Who may request the Investigative Grand Jury?